matheus-pereira/elric/website/versioned_docs/version-27.2/Puppeteer.md

 );
 ```

-Finally, set `jest.config.js` to read from these files.
-(The `jest-puppeteer` preset does something like this under the hood.)
+Finally, set `elric.config.js` to read from these files.
+(The `elric-puppeteer` preset does something like this under the hood.)

 ```js
 module.exports = {